QuantafireIO/DeveloperKit/README.md

 ```

 Your username is your first name (lower case) and your password is your phone number (as a string of numbers without any other characters).

-## Insomnia Collection

-The Insomnia Collection is a collection of RadioGraphQL Behavior examples to help you get going.

-They can be found [here](Insomnia_2024-03-07.json)